Drive Firmware Security - Overview

 At the lowest level, a drive accesses its storage medium through a system of physical addressing, reading and writing data by its physical location.
 For SSDs this physical addressing system is standardised to use values of the die, plane, block, and page within a flash chip.
 For HDDs, it uses values of Cylinder, Head, and Sector (CHS) for a position on the magnetic disks.

 However when a computer reads and writes data to the drive, it doesn't use a physical location, but a Logical Block Address (LBA).
 Rather than an array of physical flash chips or platters, a drive presents its storage to a computer as a single continuous area of data, indexed by a sector offset within that data.
 Once the main firmware has been loaded by the bootloader and executes, the firmware must then setup the subsystem handling access based on that logical addressing, converting those LBAs to physical locations on the storage medium.
-This subsystem is called the Translator, or Flash Translation Layer (FTL) in SSD-specific terminology.
-The FTL maintains a Logical To Physical (L2P) mapping table for converting a given LBA to its physical address on flash, the FTL stores this table on flash and updates it as data is written or erased.
+This subsystem is commonly called the Flash Translation Layer (FTL) for SSDs, or Translator for hard drives.

 System Area